 Lynch enjoys spending her free time with her husband, Stephen Hargrove, and their two children.

-To mark the occasion of her receiving the Thomas Jefferson Foundation Medal in Law, the UVA School of Law will host a public talk by Lynch during the Founder’s Day festivities April 12-13.
-Details will be announced at a future date.
+To mark the occasion of her receiving the Thomas Jefferson Foundation Medal in Law, the UVA School of Law will host a public talk by Lynch on April 13 at 4 p.m. in the Caplin Auditorium at the School of Law.

 On the anniversary of Thomas Jefferson’s birthday, April 13 (known locally as Founder’s Day), the University of Virginia and the Thomas Jefferson Foundation at Monticello join together to present the Thomas Jefferson Foundation Medals to recognize achievements of those who embrace endeavors in which Jefferson, the author of the Declaration of Independence and third U.S. president, excelled and held in high regard.
 These medals are the highest external honors bestowed by the University of Virginia, which grants no honorary degrees.
 For more information on Founder’s Day, the Thomas Jefferson Foundation Medals, and the recipient, click here.